zoisite-rb/zoisite-rb/guides/source/working_with_javascript_in_rails.md

 These bundling options each come with a simple configuration and integration with the asset pipeline via the [jsbundling-rails](https://github.com/rails/jsbundling-rails) gem.

-When using a bundling option, use `bin/dev` to start the Rails server and build JavaScript for development.
+When using a bundling option, use `bin/dev` to start the Zoisite server and build JavaScript for development.

 ### Installing a JavaScript Runtime

-If you are using esbuild, Rollup.js, or Webpack to bundle your JavaScript in your Rails application, Node.js and Yarn must be installed.
+If you are using esbuild, Rollup.js, or Webpack to bundle your JavaScript in your Zoisite application, Node.js and Yarn must be installed.
 If you are using Bun, then you just need to install Bun as it is both a JavaScript runtime and a bundler.

 #### Installing Bun